 In determining whether a reasonable person in the plaintiff’s circumstances would find the plaintiff’s work environment to be hostile or abusive, you must look at all the circumstances.
 The circumstances may include the frequency of the conduct complained of; its severity; whether it was physically threatening or humiliating, or merely offensive; whether it unreasonably interfered with the plaintiff’s work performance; and the effect on plaintiff’s psychological well-being.
 No single factor is required in order to find a work environment hostile or abusive.

 As noted in the Committee Comments, there are generally two requirements for establishing employer liability in sexual harassment cases where the plaintiff claims harassment by his or her coworkers rather than by supervisory personnel: (1) the plaintiff must show that the employer knew or should have known of the harassment; and (2) the plaintiff must show that the employer failed to take appropriate action to end the harassment.
 This element sets forth the first half of the test.
 As a practical matter, it is unlikely that the defendant will seriously contest both issues: if the employer claims it never knew of the harassment, the question of whether its response was appropriate would be moot; conversely, if the employer’s primary defense is that it took appropriate remedial action, the “knew or should have known” element may be moot.
+A plaintiff may establish notice “(1) where an employee provides management level personnel with enough information to raise a probability of sexual harassment in the mind of a reasonable employer, or (2) where the harassment is so pervasive and open that a reasonable employer would have had to be aware of it.”
+Sellars v.
+CRST Expedited, Inc., 13 F.4th 681, 697 (8th Cir.
+2021).
+In this regard, “generalized risk of harassment” is insufficient.
+Id. at 698.

 As discussed in the Introductory Comment, the Supreme Court’s opinions with respect to employer liability in sexual harassment cases address only those situations where a supervisor (as opposed to a non-supervisor) sexually harasses a subordinate.
 In cases where the plaintiff alleges sexual harassment by a nonsupervisor, the issue of whether courts will leave the burden on the plaintiff to prove that the defendant failed to take prompt and appropriate corrective action or whether courts will place the burden on the defendant to prove an affirmative defense that it took prompt and appropriate corrective action as in Faragher and Burlington Industries is an open question.
 See, e.g., Coates v.
 Sundor Brands, Inc., 164 F.3d 1361, 1366 (11th Cir.
 1999) (Barkett, concurring).
+An employer’s failure to actually prevent further harassment is not dispositive.
+Sellars, 13 F.4th at 699-700.
+In other words, an employer’s remedial response need not deter future harassment by any employee.
+Id. at 699.

 Because this instruction is designed for use in cases in which no tangible employment action has been taken, the plaintiff’s claim should not be analyzed under the “motivating factor/same decision” format used in other Title VII cases.
 See Stacks v.
 Southwestern Bell, 27 F.3d 1316 (8th Cir.
 1994).
 For damages instructions and a verdict form, Model Instructions 5.70 through 5.72 and 5.80, supra, should be used in a modified format.
 For a sample constructive discharge instruction, see infra Model Instructions 5.41 (Title VII); 6.41 (ADEA); 9.43 (ADA); 11.41 (§1981); and 12.42 (§1983).